jjj-vtm/up-transport-mqtt5-rust/README.md

 ### Maximum number of listeners
 `uman~max-listeners-configuration~1`

-The MQTT 5 transport provided by this crate can be configured with the maximum number of filter patterns that listeners can be registered for by means of the `MqttClientOptions` struct that is being passed into `Mqtt5Transport::new`.
+The MQTT 5 transport provided by this crate can be configured with the maximum number of filter patterns that listeners can be registered for by means of the `MqttTransportOptions` struct that is being passed into `Mqtt5Transport::new`.
 Please refer to the [API Documentation](https://docs.rs/up-transport-mqtt5/) for details.

 Covers: